-Gina and Kristen’s workshop is completely free.
+Kristin’s workshop is completely free.
 I recommend signing up if you’re interested in learning more about how to become a Pinterest VA.
 You’ve got nothing to lose!

 Pinterest Virtual Assistant success story

-I was impressed by Erica’s story, who landed her first Pinterest client in less than 30 days after starting Gina and Kristen’s course.
+I was impressed by Erica’s story, who landed her first Pinterest client in less than 30 days after starting Kristen’s course.
 The impressive part is that she landed this client while still working full-time and parenting two young boys!